Impact-Invariant Control: Maximizing Control Authority During Impacts: Abstract

 \section{Abstract}

-When legged robots impact their environment, they undergo large changes in their velocities in a short amount of time.
+When legged robots impact their environment executing dynamic motions, they undergo large changes in their velocities in a short amount of time.
 Measuring and applying feedback to these velocities is challenging, further complicated by uncertainty in the impact model and impact timing.
 This work proposes a general framework for adapting feedback control during impact by projecting the control objectives to a subspace that is invariant to the impact event.
 The resultant controller is robust to uncertainties in the impact event while maintaining maximum control authority over the impact-invariant subspace.
 We demonstrate the improved performance of the projection over other commonly used heuristics on a walking controller for a planar five-link-biped.
-The projection is also applied to jumping, box jumping on to a platform 0.4 m tall, and running controllers for the compliant 3D bipedal robot, Cassie.
+The projection is also applied to jumping, box jumping, and running controllers for the compliant 3D bipedal robot, Cassie.
 The modification is easily applied to these various controllers and is a critical component to deploying on the physical robot.
-The supplementary video is available at \href{https://www.youtube.com/watch?v=_v_CKU47znQ}{this link}.
+Code and video of the experiments are available at \href{https://impact-invariant-control.github.io/}{https://impact-invariant-control.github.io/}.